 Welcome!
-I am a PhD candidate in the Department of Political Science at UC San Diego.
-I study the politics of Artificial Intelligence and develop tools for causal inference with high dimensional data.
+I am a PhD candidate in political science at UC San Diego.
+I study the authoritarian politics of Artificial Intelligence (AI).

 1) how authoritarian institutions, such as censorship and propaganda, induce bias in AI

 In other work, I study algorithmic fairness and its interactions with politics.
 My work is motivated by normative concerns about freedom and justice.